 However, problems with anglers fishing overnight resulted in the water being closed for specimen fishing during 2016 and it was subsequently converted into a 15-peg match and pleasure water suitable for small club matches.

-The pool reopened in 2017 after being restocked with carp and carp hybrids between 1lb and 6lbs, plus a range of silver fish averaging about 8oz which include ide, chub, barbel, roach, tench and skimmers to give all-round variety.
+The pool reopened in 2017 after being restocked with carp and carp hybrids between 1lb and 8lbs, plus a range of silver fish which included ide to 2lbs, barbel to 1lb 8oz and a good head of roach, tench and skimmers to give all-round variety.

 A long thin linear lake about an acre and a half in size, it has plenty of trees and shrubs on the far bank which with fishing allowed only from one side.
 With a flat and even bottom, it has depths which currently vary from between two to four feet at the entrance end dropping to six feet at the far end.